What are jalafuego peppers?

-Jalapeño reference point: Equal heat to 2 times hotter
+- Jalapeño reference scale: Equal heat to two times hotter

 How hot is the jalafuego pepper?

-The Jalafuego sits in the meaty middle (4,000 – 6,000 Scoville heat units) of the jalapeño pepper’s Scoville heat range (2,500 to 8,000 SHU).
-On average, the Jalafuego will taste hotter than most jalapeño peppers since it has the higher floor (and higher average heat).
+The Jalafuego sits in the meaty middle (4,000 – 6,000 Scoville heat units) of the jalapeño pepper’s Scoville heat range (2,500 to 8,000 SHU), making it a low-medium heat chili that nearly anyone can enjoy.
+That said, the Jalafuego can taste hotter than many jalapeños since it has the higher Scoville floor.
 But traditional jalapeño peppers can surprise with a little extra oomph at the top of their Scoville range.

-What do jalafuego peppers look like and taste like?
+What do jalafuego look like and taste like?